Commonwealth War Graves Commission: Formal establishment

 An article in The Times on 17 February 1919 by Rudyard Kipling carried the commission's proposal to a wider audience and described what the graves would look like.
 The article entitled War Graves: Work of Imperial Commission: Mr. Kipling's Survey was quickly republished as an illustrated booklet, Graves of the Fallen.
 The illustrated booklet was intended to soften the impact of Kenyon's report as it included illustrations of cemeteries with mature trees and shrubs; contrasting the bleak landscapes depicted in published battlefield photos.
 There was an immediate public outcry following the publication of the reports, particularly with regards to the decision to not repatriate the bodies of the dead.
 The reports generated considerable discussion in the press which ultimately led to a heated debate in Parliament on 4 May 1920.
 Sir James Remnant started the debate, followed by speeches by William Burdett-Coutts in favour of the commission's principles and Robert Cecil speaking for those desiring repatriation and opposing uniformity of grave markers.
 Winston Churchill closed the debate and asked that the issue not proceed to a vote.
 Remnant withdrew his motion, allowing the commission to carry out its work assured of support for its principles.
 The 1920 United States Public Law 66-175 ensured American citizens who were killed while in service of a Commonwealth nation were eligible for burial in national cemeteries in the United States However, the commission made no repatriation policy exception for American citizens and attempts to retrieve loved ones from Commonwealth cemeteries were not supported by the American Graves Registration Service.

 First cemeteries and memorials to the missing

-In 1918, three of the most eminent architects of their day, Sir Herbert Baker, Sir Reginald Blomfield, and Sir Edwin Lutyens were appointed as the organization's initial Principal Architects.
+In 1918, three of the most eminent architects of their day, Sir Herbert Baker, Sir Reginald Blomfield, and Sir Edwin Lutyens were appointed as the organisation's initial Principal Architects.
 Rudyard Kipling was appointed literary advisor for the language used for memorial inscriptions.